Two statistical problems for multivariate mixture distributions

 The reconstruction of each covariance matrix $\Sigma_j$ from the projected variances is obtained by minimizing the quadratic expression

+where $\sym_d(\mathbb{R})$ denotes the space of real symmetric $d\times d$ matrices.
 This objective is always convex in $\Sigma$, but uniqueness of the solution requires strict convexity, which in turn depends on the geometry of the directions $\{u_r\}$.
 The following proposition makes this condition explicit.

 \begin{proposition}[Uniqueness of covariance reconstruction] Let $u_1,\dots,u_k \in \mathbb{S}^{d-1}$ and consider